swachter/vagrant-minikube-openfaas/README.md

 Sample setup for Vagrant / VirtualBox / Minikube / Docker / OpenFaaS
 -

-The OpenFaaS pods may take a long time (tens of minutes) to reach the "Running" status, in particular after a restart of the box.

 The OpenFaas installation was tweaked by setting

 ```